openmainframeproject/tac/process/lifecycle.md

         *   Generally, the TAC will look for 2 to 3 committers, but one committer may be acceptable for a high-quality project.
     *   Demonstrate a sustained flow of commits / merged contributions
     *   A credible plan for developing a thriving user community, particularly expanding the number of committers and contributors?
-    *   Outline of the plan for the project to complete the requirements for Active Stage
+    *   Outline of the plan for the project to complete the requirements for Graduated Stage

 Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks' notice required ) or may be moved to the Incubation Stage during its annual review.
 Projects should prepare a presentation outlining how they completed the Incubation Stage requirements.